Nearby Cycle Sheaves for Stable Polar Representations: Introduction

-We now comment on the main difference between the arguments in \cite{GVX} and in the present paper.
-In both cases, the proof proceeds by analyzing the Picard-Lefschetz theory of the restriction $l_0 |_{X_{\bar c_0}}$, for $l_0 \in (V^*)^{rs}$.
-The critical points of this restriction are indexed by the Weyl group $W$.
-In the case considered in \cite{GVX}, the group $W$ is a Coxeter group.
-This enabled us to use a real structure on the Cartan subspace $\Cartan \subset V$, to place all the critical values of $l_0 |_{X_{c_0}}$ on the real line $\bR \subset \bC$.
+We now comment on the main difference between the arguments in \cite{GVX1} and in the present paper.
+In both cases, the proof proceeds by analyzing the Picard-Lefschetz theory of the restriction $l_0 |_{X_{\bar c_0}}$, for a suitable choice of $l_0 \in (V^*)^{rs}$.
+The critical points of this restriction are contained in the Cartan subspace $C \subset V$, and are indexed by the Weyl group $W$.
+In the case considered in \cite{GVX1}, the group $W$ is a Coxeter group.
+This enabled us to use a real structure on $\Cartan$, to place all the critical values of $l_0 |_{X_{c_0}}$ on the real line $\bR \subset \bC$.
 This, in turn, enabled us to choose a special system of ``cuts'' (lying in the upper half-plane), and to define a distinguished Picard-Lefschetz basis up to sign for the stalk $(\FT P_\chi)^{}_{l_0}$.
-The proof of \cite[Theorem 3.6]{GVX} proceeded as a calculation in terms of this distinguished basis.
+The proof of \cite[Theorem 3.6]{GVX1} proceeded as a calculation in terms of this distinguished basis.
 In the present paper, we consider a situation where $W$ need not be a Coxeter group.
 For a general complex reflection group, we do not know how to arrange the critical values of $l_0 |_{X_{\bar c_0}}$ in any special way, to produce a distinguished basis.
 Thus, to prove Theorem \ref{thm-main}, we had to find a ``more invariant'' argument.
-In particular, the argument presented here differs substantially from the argument in \cite{GVX}, even in the case considered in that paper.
+In particular, the argument presented here differs substantially from the argument in \cite{GVX1}, even in the case considered in that paper.